 Yes, I do know what it’s like to struggle with being single.
 I was 48 years old before God brought my husband and me together.
-I know what it’s like to feel lonely, and to long for someone special to love me, and to love.
+I know what it’s like to feel lonely, to long for someone special to love and to love me.
 I know the ache of loneliness, and what it’s like to wonder what could be so terribly wrong with me that God has not brought me a husband.

 One Valentine’s Day when I was in medical school all of us single girls got together for a meeting of the Lonely Hearts Club.
 We tried to make each other feel better about not having a boyfriend or husband.
 It didn’t work very well!
 Loneliness can be so difficult.

 While I was single I made some of these mistakes listed here, and I’ve seen people close to me make others.
 Whether you’re never married or newly single, here are some things NOT to do in your search for a husband:

 - Neglect your physical health.
 Shawna, a patient of mine, wanted a man to love her before she would seriously work on losing weight.
 That’s so sad!
 Whether or not, and when, you find a godly husband, your body is God’s temple, and it’s the way in which He touches the world through you.
 You won’t ever get back the years you neglect yourself: you’re worth taking care of right now.